magento/devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 The build and deploy process is slightly different for each plan:

 -  **Starter plans**—For the Integration environment, every active branch builds and deploys to a full environment for access and testing.
 Fully test your code after merging to the `staging` branch.
-To go live, push `staging` to `master` to deploy to Production.
+To go live, push `staging` to `master` to deploy to the Production environment.
 You have full access to all branches through the Project Web Interface and the CLI commands.

 -  **Pro plans**—For the Integration environment, every _active_ branch builds and deploys to a full environment for access and testing.
 You must merge your code to the `integration` branch before you can merge to the Staging environment and then the Production environment.
 You can only merge to Staging and Production using CLI commands with SSH or using the Project Web Interface.

 ## Track the process {#track}

 You can track build and deploy actions in real-time using the terminal or the Project Web Interface.
-During the deployment process, the following status messages display on the command line, or in the interface: `in-progress`, `pending`, `success`, or `failed`.
+Status messages—`in-progress`, `pending`, `success`, or `failed`—display during the deployment process.
 You can view details in the log files.
 See [Log locations]({{ page.baseurl }}/cloud/project/log-locations.html).

 If you are using external GitHub repositories, the log of the operations does not display in the GitHub session.
 You can still follow activity in the interface for the external repository and in the {{site.data.var.ece}} Project Web Interface.
 See [Integrations]({{ page.baseurl }}/cloud/integrations/cloud-integrations.html).